About auditory processing disorder

 With the right intervention and support, children with auditory processing disorder (APD) can improve their ability to listen in the classroom and other noisy environments.
 In some cases, intervention can improve listening ability to almost normal.

-Your audiologist might suggest strategies or training programs your child can use to improve her listening in noisy environments.
+Your audiologist might suggest strategies or training programs your child can use to improve their listening in noisy environments.
 The audiologist might also recommend that your child uses a personal remote microphone or sound field amplification system.
 This will help your child hear the teacher’s voice more clearly, even when there’s lots of background noise.

-Your child might be referred to a speech pathologist to work on his language skills.
+Your child might be referred to a speech pathologist to work on their language skills.
 Your child might also see a special education teacher for extra help at school, especially with reading and writing.
 An educational psychologist might also be able to help.

 Treatment for APD is tailored to each child.
 It’s a good idea to talk with your audiologist or speech pathologist about the treatment options that might work best for your child.